Computer Science MComp

 -

 This module introduces the principles of the emergent field of speech technology, studies typical applications of these principles and assesses the state of the art in this area.
 Students will learn the prevailing techniques of automatic speech recognition (based on statistical modelling); will see how speech synthesis and text-to-speech methods are deployed in spoken language systems; and will discuss the current limitations of such devices.
 The module will include project work involving the implementation and assessment of a speech technology device.
-Students should be aware that there are limited places available on this course.

 -

-15 credits - Network Performance Analysis
+15 credits - Reinforcement Learning

 -

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
-In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
+In the event of any change we will inform students and take reasonable steps to minimise disruption.

 Learning and assessment